-Prerequisite: N5303, N5901, N5902, N5903, N6302, N6323, N6333 N6303 & N6313

-This course emphasizes the fundamental steps of program development in academia and formative and summative measures to determine efficacy and effective achievement of student learning.
+Prerequisite: N5303, N5901, N5902, N5903, N6302, N6323, N6333 N6303, & N6313 and summative measures to determine efficacy and effective achievement of student learning.
 Instructional design and methodologies are explored and examined.
 The student incorporates concepts related to organizational structure, leadership, collaboration, finance, and scope of practice to design a comprehensive program that will promote quality outcomes in nursing education.